The Great Myths 15: What about “the Dark Ages?”

 As some of Ward-Perkins’ critics noted at the time, many of his examples come from the fringes of the Empire, where Roman civilisation was an imported business mostly propped up by the infrastructure and economics of the military and the taxation systems.
 As Western Roman politics consumed itself with civil wars and usurpers in the fifth century, people on the edges of the system were forced to (and, seemingly, also chose to) become more self-reliant and local in their thinking and action.
 So while there are good examples of chaos from, say, Roman Britian or western Spain, there are localised continuities and transformations there too.
 Closer to the centre we find more transformation and continuity, punctuated by periods of chaos and collapse.
 So, it depends.

 It also depends on what we choose to focus on and value.
 The original, traditional Catastrophist Thesis of the eighteenth and nineteenth centuries was framed by men who saw strong monarchical rule, centralised authority, an empire that traded the Pax Romana for riches and tribute, a centralised taxation system, a large and expensive standing army, large public works of great extravagance, and an economy with a few very rich people at the top and masses of poor or unfree people at the base as normal, proper and good.
-Therefore, for them, the break down and collapse of all these things was, therefore, automatically bad.
+Therefore, for them, the breakdown and collapse of all these things was, therefore, automatically bad.
 These were the things, they believed, that made civilisation civilised.
-Their fall was, therefore, automatically a terrrible tragedy.
+Their fall was, therefore, automatically a terrible tragedy.

 Many people today would question most if not all of these assumptions, at least to some extent.
 If we do value those things and concentrate on them, the Catastrophists and the “Dark Ages” defenders who rely on them may seem to have a point.
 But what if we focus on other things?
-A comparison between a third century Gallo-Roman peasant and his seventh century Merogingian descendant that concentrates on things other than mosaics, roofing materials and whether or not there was an amphitheate in the nearest city but, rather, notes other differences may arrive at a different view.
-The third century Gaul was paying substantial taxes – up to a third of his yearly income – and this was often brutally enforced by officials who often needed to be placated with gifts and bribes.
-And while these taxes substantially went to paying the Roman Army, that army was in this period often at war with itself, while foreigners were taking advantage by raiding over the frontiers deep into Roman territory.
+A comparison between a third century Gallo-Roman peasant and his seventh century Merovingian descendant that concentrates on things other than mosaics, roofing materials and whether or not there was an amphitheatre in the nearest city but, rather, notes other differences may arrive at a different view.
+The third century Gaul was paying substantial taxes – up to a third of his yearly income – and this was brutally enforced by officials who often needed to be placated with gifts and bribes.
+And while these taxes substantially went to paying the Roman Army, that army was in this period regularly at war with itself, while foreigners were taking advantage of this by raiding over the frontiers deep into Roman territory.
 Our Gallo-Roman was not getting much of a return on his tax.
 His Merovingian descendant, on the other hand, paid no taxes to anyone.
 It would be some time before the bureaucracy or infrastructure for that kind of thing would develop again in what was becoming France.
 Frankish nobles and their neighbours occasionally fought small scale wars, but it would be rare for our peasant to be affected by those.
 His home may have been thatched rather than tiled, but he appears by many measures to be better off than his ancestor.
-There is even some evidence that average height increased in the Early Medieval Period, before declining in later centuries (see Richard H. Steckel, “New Light on the “Dark Ages”: The Remarkably Tall Stature of Northern European Men during the Medieval Era”, Social Science History, Vol. 28, No. 2, 2004, pp. 211-229).
+There is even some evidence that average height increased in the Early Medieval Period, before declining in later centuries (see Richard H. Steckel, “New Light on the ‘Dark Ages’: The Remarkably Tall Stature of Northern European Men during the Medieval Era”, Social Science History, Vol. 28, No. 2, 2004, pp. 211-229).

 So this was a “Dark Age” for who, exactly?
 Or what are we choosing to highlight when we make this assessment?
 What we decide regarding what was “dark” or “light” depends on what we choose to assign value or where we choose to focus.

 This is why value-judgement based terms like “the Dark Ages” are not useful.
-Even if we leave aside the heavy historiographical baggage and associations that weight down the term, it is hardly neutral terminology.
-This is why neutral terms like “the Early Middle Ages” are better and are generally accepted by current historians.
+Even if we leave aside the heavy historiographical baggage and associations that weigh down the term, it is hardly neutral terminology.
+This is why neutral terms like “the Early Middle Ages” are better and so are generally more accepted by current historians.
 This is not them being revisionist, apologetic or “woke”.
 It is simply them doing their job with objectivity.

 Those who defend the concept of the “Dark Ages” are usually not very interested in objectivity.
-In fact, many of them have definite agendas; mostly very modern and often highly political.
+In fact, many of them have definite agendas; mostly very modern and often highly ideological if not political.
 Certainly those who like “the Dark Ages” because it gives them a stick with which to beat religion in general and Christianity in particular do so because of deeply unobjective and highly emotional motivations.
 Even if these people retreat to the “motte” and argue for a highly Catastrophist view of the Early Middle Ages, they are stuck with another problem.
 If this regression was somehow due to Christianity, they need to explain why the period in which the Church was relatively weak was the one which saw all this decline and disintegration.
 Whereas the period where the power, wealth and influence of the Church was at its height – the High Middle Ages – was the one that saw an economic boom, European expansion, technical innovation and the foundations of modern science.
 The anti-Christian polemicists are stuck with a situation that is the precise opposite of what their prejudices predict.

 Further Reading

 Peter Brown, The Rise of Western Christendom: Triumph and Diversity, A.D.
-200-1000 (Wiley-Blackwell: 1995, 2013) – Note the detailed “Preface to the Tenth Anniversary Revised Edition” (2013), particuarly Brown’s response to Ward-Perkins (pp. xxx-xxxii)
+200-1000 (Wiley-Blackwell: 1995, 2013) – Note the detailed “Preface to the Tenth Anniversary Revised Edition” (2013), particularly Brown’s response to Ward-Perkins (pp. xxx-xxxii)

-Seb Falk, The Light Ages: The Surprising Story of Medieval Science (Norton: 2020
+Seb Falk, The Light Ages: The Surprising Story of Medieval Science (Norton: 2020)

 Joseph and Frances Gies, Cathedral, Forge and Waterwheel: Technology and Invention in the Middle Ages (Harper, 1994)